 How to Read PVC Pipe Markings

-Each manufacturer marks their pipe differently, as there is not a standard to how or what order, print size or format they are printed in.
-Since each manufacturer is different, we’ve provided some example of how manufacturers mark PVC pipe, and what to look for.
-Please note that not all manufacturers are represented below, and yours may be different.
+Each manufacturer marks their pipe differently, as there is not a standard to how or what order, print size or format they are provided.
+Since each manufacturer is different, we’ve provided some example of how manufacturers mark PVC pipe and what to look for.
+Please note that not all manufacturers or PVC pipe sizes are represented below, and yours may be different.

 Look for the PVC Size

 The PVC Size of the pipe is normally printed on the outside of the pipe, but can be in any order along with the rest of the specifications.
 It can either be printed in fractional or decimal format, with the unit of measure indicated as either 'inch', 'in.', or as the double qoute symbol (") for inches.

 Look for the PVC Schedule

 You can also determine what Schedule the PVC pipe is by reading the markings.
 Schedule is important as it indicates if the inside diameter of the PVC pipe can accept some FORMUFIT internal-fit products, all of which only work with Schedule 40.
 You can determine the Schedule by looking for the markings that say either 'Schedule', 'SCH' or 'Sched.'.
 The Schedule number will follow and will either be 40 (most common), 80 or 120 (least common).